 \subsection{Ablation on Loss}

-Examining Table~\ref{tab:aggregated}, we observe that under the fixed encoder backbone (TriEnc) and aggregation scheme, the UTMOS loss achieves the highest utterance‐level SRCC on the Dev set (0.849) and consistently ranks first or second across all aggregation methods.
-However, on the unseen test set, UTMOS yields the top system‐level SRCC in only one aggregation configuration and falls behind DCQ and Con in the others, suggesting that its generalization performance is poor.
+Examining Table~\ref{tab:aggregated}, we observe that with the BiEnc backbone, the UTMOS loss achieves the highest utterance‐level SRCC on the Dev set (0.849).
+Under the TriEnc backbone, UTMOS loss consistently ranks first or second across all aggregation methods.However, on the unseen test set, UTMOS yields the top system‐level SRCC in only one aggregation configuration and falls behind DCQ and Con in the others, suggesting that its generalization performance is poor.
 In contrast, the DCQ and Con losses, although modest on the Dev set, generalize more robustly, attaining equal or better system‐level SRCC on the test set across all aggregators.

 We also find that appending MuQ to the encoder invariably boosts test‐set SRCC compared to configurations without MuQ.
 This improvement confirms that music-domain embeddings provide complementary information that strengthens the model’s ability to generalize across both natural and synthetic audio samples.